Parañaque National High School: Events

 The school, like all public establishments, observes both working and non working holidays even during the middle of the school year.
 These holidays that are observed are included but not limited to New Year, Chinese New Year, Day of Valor, Holy Week, Independence Day, All Soul's Day, and Christmas.

 The school conducts a quarterly evacuation drill twice during the day: one for the morning batch and the other for the afternoon batch.
 The school's active response team is responsible in maintaining order in conducting the quarterly evacuation drill pursuant to RA no. 10121.

 Flooding is a perennial issue that the school faces every school year especially that the school is surrounded by a creek.
 This usually leads to class suspensions for the school.
 The bridge was elevated and also a box culvert was installed at different points in time in order to mitigate the effects of flooding in the area.

+Before the pandemic, the End of School Year (EOSY) rites such as recognition, moving up, and graduation happen usually between late March or early April.
+The rites usually happen in the school quadrangle; however, in rare instances, the rites may be held outside such as the case of the first batch of K-12 graduates from the school that held their rites in the nearby New Barangay San Dionisio Sports Complex.
+During the height of the pandemic; the rites for recognition, moving up, and graduation were done online.
+Face-to-face EOSY rites only returned in 2022, this time at late June.